 Measurement: Students gain practical experience through work-based activities which include (1) actual work experience (paid or unpaid), (2) structured job training, (3) workplace mentoring, (4) instruction in workplace competencies, and (5) instruction in all aspects of an industry.
 Teacher internships provide teachers with six weeks of on-the-job training in business/industry.
 Explanation: Opening the world of work is important to students.
 It introduces students not only to a certain career, but it presents students the opportunity to make future business contacts, and gives them an idea of what routes are open for them after high school.
-For a student, being able to have someone in the area of their professional interest mentor and teach him or her is an experience they will never forcet.
+For a student, being able to have someone in the area of their professional interest mentor and teach him or her is an experience they will never forget.
+Broward data source: Broward County Public Schools.